dsal/dsal/README.md

-- I’m Ahmad Salehi, an engineer with deep interest in computer vision and remote sensing.
+- I’m Ahmad Salehi, an engineer with a academic focus and expertise in the fields of computer vision and remote sensing.
 - Ich bin Ahmad Salehi, ein Software-Entwickler C/C++ und Python im Bereich der Computer Vision und Fernerkundung.

 - M.Sc.
 Space Sciences and Technologies - Physics for Space Observation (University of Bremen)